© (c) Lenk-Simmental Tourismus / Lenk-Simmental Tourismus AG

 • 422 m

-The Betelberg gondola lift takes hikers comfortably to the starting point of the hike, Leiterli, at just under 2,000 m above sea level.
-More or less flat, the trail leads past numerous alpine roses in bloom towards Gryden.
-At the Trüttlisberg Pass, the route crosses the Gryden.
+With the Betelberg gondola, hikers conveniently reach the starting point of the hike, Leiterli, located at just under 2,000 m above sea level.
+The path leads more or less flat past numerous pink blooming alpine roses in the direction of Gryden.
+The route crosses the Gryden to the Trüttlisberg Pass.
 This bizarre crater landscape is an impressive natural spectacle.
-The view of the Simmental and Saanenland 3000-metre peaks with the Wildstrubel and Wildhorn is particularly beautiful from here.
-The grassy flank of the Lauenenhorn is crossed on a beautiful high-level trail.
-From the Turnelsattel, the route leads over hill and dale, along the partly exposed ridge, towards the Wasserngrat mountain station.
+The view here to the 3,000-meter peaks of the Simmental and Saanenland with Wildstrubel and Wildhorn is particularly beautiful.
+A lovely high-altitude path crosses the grassy slope of the Lauenenhorn.
+From the Turnelsattel, it goes over stones and rocks, along the partly exposed ridge towards the Wasserngrat mountain station.

-The chairlift takes you back down to the valley.
-The post bus takes hikers to Gstaad and the train from Gstaad back to Lenk.
+With the chairlift, it is a relaxing ride down to the valley.
+The PostBus takes hikers to Gstaad, and the train from Gstaad returns to Lenk.

-Please note the operating times of the Betelberg gondola lift and the Wasserngrat chairlift.
-Postbus and train timetable: SBB
+Take note of the operating times of the Betelberg gondola and the Wasserngrat chairlift.
+Timetables for PostBus and train: SBB

 • Approach